-There was a period, not so long ago, when knowledge had got itself a bad reputation in some educational circles.
+There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 Facts were dismissed as ‘mere rote learning’.
 Memorisation became the enemy of understanding.
-The future, we were told, belonged to skills (21st-century ones!): critical thinking, creativity, collaboration, communication, problem solving, and the ability to Google something quickly enough to look independent.
+The future, we were told, belonged to skills (21st-century ones, obviously) critical thinking, creativity, collaboration, communication, problem solving, and the ability to Google something quickly enough to look independent.

 The answer to shallow memorisation, though, isn’t less knowledge.
-It’s better knowledge.
-Connected knowledge.
-Knowledge that’s been taught clearly, revisited carefully and understood well enough that students can actually use it.
-And then, crucially, getting them to use it, apply it and transfer it when the context changes.
+It’s better knowledge: connected, carefully revisited, clearly taught, and understood well enough that students can actually use it.
+Then, crucially, students need to use that knowledge, apply it, and transfer it when the context changes.

 Knowledge and understanding aren’t opposites.
 Understanding depends on knowledge.
-If students don’t know key vocabulary, processes, examples and relationships between ideas, then there’s nothing for understanding to attach.
+If students don’t know key vocabulary, processes, examples and relationships between ideas, there’s nothing for understanding to attach to.
 Even when students understand something in the moment, that understanding is unlikely to last if it isn’t anchored in secure knowledge.

-So ‘facts alone aren’t enough’ somehow became ‘facts aren’t that important’.
-That’s where things started to go all kinds of wibbly wobbly.
+So ‘facts alone aren’t enough’ somehow became ‘facts aren’t that important’, and that’s where things started to go all kinds of wibbly wobbly…

 Students can’t think critically about nothing.
-They can’t be creative with ideas they don’t yet have.
-They can’t evaluate an argument if they don’t understand the content of the argument.
-They can’t inquire deeply if they don’t know enough to ask useful questions.
-All of these things are so much richer and more meaningful as knowledge grows.
+They can’t be creative with ideas they don’t yet have, evaluate an argument they don’t understand, or inquire deeply if they don’t know enough to ask useful questions.
+All of those things become richer, more interesting and more meaningful as knowledge grows.

-Learning is the same.
-The visible outcomes we care about, analysis, creativity, inquiry, problem solving, depend on what has been built underneath.
-Students need the vocabulary, concepts, examples and background knowledge that allow those outcomes to grow.
+Learning is the same in lots of ways.
+The visible outcomes we care about (analysis, creativity, inquiry, conceptual transfer, problem solving) depend on what has been built underneath.
+Students need the vocabulary, concepts, examples and background knowledge that allow those outcomes to grow into fruition (see what I did there?!).

 We see how deep that knowledge really goes when students meet the heavy winds of challenge.
-Can they apply it?
-Can they transfer it?
-Can they use it when the question looks different, the context changes, or the support is taken away?
+Can they apply it when the question looks different?
+Can they transfer it when the context changes?
+Can they still use it when the support is gradually taken away?

-That’s when the roots matter.
-Without them, the tree topples.
+That’s when the roots matter, because without them, the tree topples.

 How Knowledge Became the Villain

 Progressive education, constructivist ideas, inquiry, project-based learning and problem-based learning all grew from important intentions.
 Students aren’t passive.
-They need to make meaning.
-They need to connect ideas, ask questions and apply what they know in ways that feel purposeful.
+They need to make meaning, connect ideas, ask questions and apply what they know in ways that feel purposeful.

 I don’t think the issue was ever the intention.
 The issue was what happened when knowledge and skills started to be spoken about as if they were on opposite teams.

-Knowledge became associated with rote learning, passive classrooms and low-level recall.
-Skills became associated with independence, creativity, student voice and deeper thinking.
+Knowledge became associated with rote learning, passive classrooms and low-level recall, while skills became associated with independence, creativity, student voice and deeper thinking.
 Knowledge was always going to struggle in that comparison.

 But care isn’t the same as making learning feel easy in the moment.

 The equity issue is uncomfortable, but real.
 When two students arrive in the same classroom with different levels of background knowledge, the student who knows more is often better placed to make sense of the new learning.
-They’ve got more roots.
-More hooks.
-More places for new ideas to attach.
+They’ve got more roots, more hooks, and more places for new ideas to attach.

-The student with more knowledge learns more because the new learning has somewhere to attach to.
-The student with less knowledge has to work harder just to get started.
-That doesn’t mean they’re less capable.
-It means we’ve given them less to stand on.
+Which means when we put knowledge on the backburner, we don’t actually make learning fairer.
+We make it easier for gaps to widen (and this can affect certain groups more unfairly).
+The student with more knowledge can often learn more because the new learning has somewhere to attach, whilst the student with less knowledge has to work harder just to get started.
+That doesn’t mean and it certainly isn’t because they’re less capable, it’s we’ve given them less to stand on because they have less to anchor to.

 What Knowledge Does for Thinking